quasarframework/quasar/docs/src/pages/quasar-cli/developing-ssr/ssr-upgrade-guide.md

 ---
 title: Upgrade guide on SSR
 desc: Upgrading instructions from Quasar v1 to v2 when dealing with SSR.
+related:
+  - /quasar-cli/developing-ssr/configuring-ssr
+  - /quasar-cli/developing-ssr/ssr-context
+  - /quasar-cli/developing-ssr/ssr-middleware
 ---

-This page refers only to upgrading a Quasar v1 app (with Vue 2) to a Quasar v2 one (with Vue 3).
+This page refers only to upgrading a Quasar UI v1 app (with Vue 2) to a Quasar UI v2 one (with Vue 3).
 ## Upgrading from Quasar v1

 The SSR mode for Quasar v2 is an almost complete overhaul of the previous version, significantly improving the developer experience.
 Some of the changes were needed due to the architectural requirements of Vue 3.